By Patricia J. Malin

 Shortly after he moved in, Ramirez learned of a big problem — the siding on the two-story house, built in 1873, contains lead.
 While it’s cost-prohibitive to remove the siding and repaint the entire house, he learned he could make one small remediation.

 First, he needed to replace some broken windows to get the house inspected and insured.
-Fourteen large windows for his unit only were replaced last summer at a cost of $5,000, paid out of his own pocket.
+Fourteen large windows for his unit only were replaced last summer by the experts at Super Sash Windows.

 “It took time to fix them,” he said.
 “The apartments were vacant (when we moved in).
 We tried to get the house fixed before we rented it.
 I spoke with our tenants and made them aware (of the lead).
 It doesn’t affect the older people, but it does affect our children.”